-We have investigated the quantum phase transition, the dynamic process along the dual line on the phase diagram, and the behavior near the tricritical point.
-Especially, our work suggests that the tricritical point, where the two second-order lines end, lies on the line of the first-order transition, rather than at the lower end of it (see Fig.~\ref{phasediagram}).
+We have investigated the nature of the quantum phase transitions, the adiabatic evolution along the dual line on the phase diagram, as well as the behavior near the tricritical point.
+Our work suggests that the tricritical point, where the two second-order lines end, lies on the line of the first-order transition, but not at the lower end of it (see Fig.~\ref{phasediagram}).

-The rest of the paper is arranged as the following.
-In Sec. \ref{sec:ModDes}, we briefly introduce the $\mathbb{Z}_2$ gauge Higgs model.
-In Sec. \ref{sec:Algo}, we elaborate the digital quantum adiabatic algorithm and its realization in terms of quantum circuits.
-In Sec. \ref{sec:topo}, we describe the preparation of initial state, as well as the topological phase.
-In Sec. \ref{sec:Result}, we analyze the critical points according to the analysis of the density of states (DOS).
-The Trotter error is analyzed in Sec. \ref{sec:trotter}, with some details in the Appendix.
+The rest of the paper is arranged as follows: In Sec. \ref{sec:ModDes}, the $\mathbb{Z}_2$ gauge -Higgs model is briefly introduced.
+In Sec. \ref{sec:Algo}, we elaborate on the digital quantum adiabatic algorithm and its realization in terms of quantum circuits.
+In Sec. \ref{sec:topo}, we describe the preparation of the initial state, as well as the topological phase.
+In Sec. \ref{sec:Result}, we discuss the critical points according to the analysis of the density of states (DOS).
+The Trotter error is analyzed in Sec. \ref{sec:trotter}, with some details given in the Appendix.
+We make a comparison between our method and exact diagonalization in Sec. \ref{sec:cmp}.
 A summary is made in Sec. \ref{sec:sum}.